vmarquez/PureBomberMan/README.md

     gameboard.players(""playername").copy(stats = player.playerStats.copy(wounds = player.playerStats.wounds + 1))))
 ```

-Which is soul crushing to write.
+which is soul crushing to write.
 Instead we'll use something called a Lens.
 These are in ScalaZ (and there are a few other libraries), but
 for simplicities' sake I'll actually write my own implementation.
 First, a lens is simply a datastructure consisting of a "getter" and "setter".

 ```scala